thewildnath/PathTracer/README.md

 ![Transparent](Renders/TF7.bmp?raw=true "Transparent")
 ![Skin](Renders/TF4.bmp?raw=true "Skin")

-While the algorithm is optimised, the code was written is far from it.
+Although the algorithm is optimised, the code is not due to time constraints.
 Written in C++ 17 and parallelised on the CPU using OpenMP.
 Depending on the rendering parameters, it runs between 2-10 FPS in 400x400 on an Intel Core i7-6700HQ.